pskrunner14/translator/README.md

 # Overview

-*Translator* is a Machine Translation Autoencoder built using Seq2Seq Recurrent Nets with Attention, PyTorch and TorchText.
+*Translator* is a Machine Translation Autoencoder built using Seq2Seq Recurrent Nets with Attention in PyTorch.

 ## Dataset